Wamuza1/Election-Analysis/README.md

 ## Election Outcomes

--As we can conclude by looking at the above outcome that there were 369,711 total votes were cast in this congressional election.
+- As we can conclude by looking at the above outcome that there were 369,711 total votes were cast in this congressional election.

--The breakdown of the number of votes and the percentage of total votes for each county:
+- The breakdown of the number of votes and the percentage of total votes for each county:

  Jefferson: 10.5% of votes, for a total of 38,855 votes.